Create a pfSense Firewall for Our Proxmox Lab

 The .iso file will be stored in this folder

-Upload the ISO to Proxmox
+Upload the ISO and Create the VM

 Give your pfSense VM a Static DHCP Reservation